 - The average American household spends $1,000 per year on heating and cooling (U.S. Energy Information Administration, 2024).
 A smart thermostat capturing even 10% savings represents $100 per year.

-- SHE Data: Our payback period analysis shows the Amazon Smart Thermostat ($79) pays for itself in approximately 3.5 months after typical utility rebates, the fastest payback of any thermostat we track (SmartHomeExplorer editorial analysis).
+- SHE Data: Our payback period analysis shows the Amazon Smart Thermostat at $79 pays for itself in approximately 3.5 months after typical utility rebates, the fastest payback of any thermostat we track (SmartHomeExplorer editorial analysis).
+The Honeywell Home T9 offers multi-room sensing for larger homes.
 Full breakdown in our thermostat payback guide.

 Smart Lighting